-Use the AES3 I/O to:
+Use the AES3 Input to:

-- Connect multiple RPM 88/44/22/26z/2m's together to create a 2-channel digital "bus" between devices. - Connect directly to the AES3 output of a digital mixing console. - Connect directly to the AES3 input of a digital recorder. - Connect to an external A/D or D/A converter, effectively adding two more analog inputs or outputs.
+- Connect from the AES3 Ouput of an RPM 88/44/22. - Connect directly from the AES3 output of a digital mixer. - Connect to an external A/D converter, effectively adding two more analog inputs.

 Incoming Sample Rate and Word Length